 But what are some implications of this theory?
 Directly from FF 1993:

 The regression slopes and the historical average premiums for the factors can then be used to estimate the (unconditional) expected return for the portfolio.

-In other words, the HML loading can be used to estimate future expected returns.
-A higher loading implies a higher amount of risk, which implies a higher rate of expected return.
-This is exactly the type of interpretation we often hear from DFA advisors, many of whom have been taught by Fama and French.
+In other words, the HML loading can estimate future expected returns.
+A higher loading implies a higher risk, which implies a higher expected return rate.
+This is exactly the interpretation we often hear from DFA advisors, many of whom have been taught by Fama and French.

 But the factor approach (and the reliance on regression slopes to make decisions) is not a panacea and has plenty of holes like any other approach.

-It is important, for this discussion, to note that the argument between the risk and LSV behavior camps does not focus on whether or not the return premia of value and small firms can be explained by a factor model–they agree it can.
+It is important, for this discussion, to note that the argument between the risk and LSV behavior camps does not focus on whether or not a factor model can explain the return premia of value and small firms–they agree it can.
 However, they argue whether the factors represent an economically relevant risk or mispricing that is costly to exploit.